 We’d recommend that the family is put in touch with the appropriate support before the investigation – basically straight away, as they may find this hugely beneficial.
 Not all families will want support, not everyone will feel they need an advocate, but we would advise that the information is given to the family anyway.
 They might decide later on they need it.

-Although this may not seem like one of the more important aspects of engaging meaningfully and positively with the family, for the family this could be a game changer.
+Although this may not seem like one of the more important aspects of engaging meaningfully and positively with the family, for the family this could be a game-changer.
 Someone with the appropriate knowledge who can explain to the family what is likely to happen next and why.
 This kind of support can be transformative for a family and to give you an idea of why I’ll draw on my own story.

 10 months after my son’s sudden, shocking death the Trust wrote to say they considered our case was closed, they would not answer my complaints further or hold an investigation and if we needed anything further to contact their PALS department.
 The inquest was later that month and I was told we needed no legal representation and it would only take a couple of hours anyway.
 The steamrollers were ready to run over us and it seemed there was nothing I could do, no-one to turn to and no help for us from anywhere.
 Then my friend Charlotte who had created my son’s wonderful Person Centred Plan, emailed me to suggest I contact an advocate who was high profile at that time, having recently been involved in a particularly awful case featured heavily in the media.
 I was embarrassed to contact her, feeling sure our case wasn’t important enough, but I sent her an email.
 It was actually the War and Peace of all emails as, when I wrote, all the terrible events of the last 10 months came pouring out.
 She rang me within 5 minutes of reading my email and it was a changing day.
 Within a week she met with us, organised a legal team with solicitor and barrister and got our inquest deferred to a later date so we had time to get ready.
-She supported us through the inquest, the subsequent 2.5 year investigation and is now supporting us through our PHSO complaint.
-Her knowledge, understanding and assistance has been utterly transformative.
+She supported us through the inquest, the subsequent 2.5-year investigation and is now supporting us through our PHSO complaint.
+Her knowledge, understanding and assistance have been utterly transformative.

 All bereaved families deserve the same.
 I don’t want to think that any more families will go through what we went through, struggling, failing and then finding an advocate almost by chance.
 Linking a newly bereaved family to excellent support and advocacy should be something with all healthcare providers do automatically.